Enhanced Sampling for Efficient Learning of Coarse-Grained Machine Learning Potentials: Theory and Methods

 In plain metadynamics, the bias keeps growing indefinitely, eventually flattening the free energy surface.
 Well-Tempered metadynamics~\cite{barducci2008well} improves this by tempering the Gaussian heights with a bias factor $\gamma>1$,

 In the long-time limit, this yields sampling from a modified distribution,

 where $A(\mathbf{R})$ is the free energy surface of the CG (or CV) coordinates R. This corresponds to sampling at an effective temperature $T^* = \gamma T$, since the bias factor $\gamma = T^*/T$ rescales the thermal fluctuations along $\mathbf{R}$.
+Physically, this implies that the coarse-grained variables explore the landscape as if coupled to a high-temperature heat bath at $T^*$, effectively reducing barrier heights by a factor of $1/\gamma$.
+Note that the remaining atomistic degrees of freedom (e.g., solvent, fast vibrations) remain at the physical temperature $T$.
+This allows the system to overcome high-energy barriers associated with the collective variables without inducing the unphysical structural denaturation that would occur in a global high-temperature simulation.
 The term “well-tempered” reflects the fact that the bias is added more slowly over time, striking a balance between the exploration of new regions and the preservation of meaningful free energy differences.

+A practical challenge in applying enhanced sampling to novel systems is selecting bias parameters without prior knowledge of the free-energy landscape.
+Importantly, our method prioritizes achieving sufficient exploration of the conformational space rather than the exact convergence of the bias potential required for quantitative free-energy reconstruction.
+This distinction makes the method more robust to sub-optimal parameter choices.
+For novel systems, we recommend an iterative refinement strategy.
+Initial parameters can be selected based on standard heuristics~\cite{barducci2008well, bonomi2009plumed, laio2008metadynamics}: for solvated biomolecules, the bias factor is typically chosen in the range $\gamma \in [5, 20]$ to adequately reduce expected barriers, while the Gaussian width $\sigma$ is estimated from natural thermal fluctuations observed in short unbiased precursor runs (e.g., $\sigma \approx 1/3$)~\cite{tribello2025plumed}.
+Sampling quality is then assessed by monitoring the histogram of the collective variables.
+If unsampled regions or “gaps” persist along transition pathways, the bias strength can be increased to help bridge these regions.